pulumi/docs/content/docs/pulumi-cloud/deployments/api.md

 ### CacheOptions

-Cache Options block defines settings related to dependency caching during Deployments.
-Reading dependencies from cache makes deployments significantly faster.
-Learn more about dependency caching on the [FAQ page](/docs/pulumi-cloud/deployments/faq/#dependencycaching).
+The Cache Options block defines settings related to dependency caching during Deployments.
+Using dependencies from the cache makes deployments significantly faster.
+Learn more about dependency caching on the [FAQ page](/docs/pulumi-cloud/deployments/faq/#dependency-caching).

 This option is only available for Pulumi-managed deployment agents.